afentonjr/BayES-Lab/README.md

 BayES’Lab (Bayesian Electroactive Species Labeling) is a repository of functions that can both 1) estimate electrochemical-transport parameters of analytes (i.e., redox active species) and 2) infer the identities of analytes that are catalogued in a library from an experimental electrochemical dataset.
 Each of these functions is separately presented as its own subroutine and can be run independently, if desired.

 See below for implementation instructions and details.
-Further, this repository was developed for and in tandem with the manuscript “Using voltammetry augmented with physics-based modeling and Bayesian hypothesis testing to estimate electrolyte composition" (submitted, preprint found <a href="https://chemrxiv.org/engage/chemrxiv/article-details/60e3b4d5e9241939d0e2f2d0">here</a>). <b><i>Please cite this paper if you use this package.</b></i>
+Further, this repository was developed for and in tandem with the manuscript “Using voltammetry augmented with physics-based modeling and Bayesian hypothesis testing to identify analytes in electrolyte solutions" (accepted in Journal of Electroanalytical Chemistry; journal pre-proof <a href="https://www.sciencedirect.com/science/article/abs/pii/S1572665721007773">here</a> and ChemRxiv<sup>TM</sup> preprint <a href="https://chemrxiv.org/engage/chemrxiv/article-details/611fada71d1cc2125fc8ad27">here</a>). <b><i>Please cite this paper if you use this package.</b></i>

 <b>Code style:</b> MATLAB®